Invitae Corporation (NVTA) Shares Down Despite Recent Market Volatility

-Invitae Corporation (NYSE: NVTA)’s stock price has decreased by -6.25 compared to its previous closing price of 2.08.
-Despite this, the company has seen a fall of -11.36% in its stock price over the last five trading days.
+Invitae Corporation (NYSE: NVTA)’s stock price has decreased by -21.86 compared to its previous closing price of 2.15.
+Despite this, the company has experienced a -18.45% fall in its stock price over the last five trading sessions.
+Barron’s reported on 09/06/21 that Biotech Is Due for a Comeback.
+5 Stocks That Could Lead a Revival.

 Is It Worth Investing in Invitae Corporation (NYSE: NVTA) Right Now?